dshanske/indieweb-post-kinds/readme.txt

 Many sites will not need all of the kinds set up.
 What kinds of posts you wish to publish are specific to your needs.

-By default, only note, article, photo, like, and reply are enabled so you can get used to them.
+By default, only note, article, photo and reply are enabled so you can get used to them.

+You can add Media Check-Ins(watching or listening), or Link Sharing(likes or bookmark) directly from the settings page.

 You can enable/disable more based on preference.
 Some may be enabled by plugins.
 To include kinds in the post selector, add the following to your wp-config.php file.